 On June 28, 2004, the Supreme Court decided Missouri v.
 Seibert, 124 S. Ct.
 2601 (2004).
-At first glance, Seibert may look like a Miranda victory, but this is an illusion.
-Although Justice Souter's plurality decision condemns question-first police practices designed to circumvent Miranda, the case is governed by Justice Kennedy's concurrence which requires that the defendant prove that the police officer acted in bad faith.
+At first glance, Seibert looked like a Miranda victory, but this is an illusion.
+Although Justice Souter's plurality decision condemns question-first police practices designed to circumvent Miranda, the case is governed by Justice Kennedy's concurrence which required the defendant to prove that the interrogating officer acted in "bad faith."

 The problem with Seibert is not that courts applying the new rule will ignore some epidemic of inadvertent Miranda violations; these are presumably rare.
-The real danger is that opportunistic Miranda foes can use Seibert to persuade judges to admit statements taken in violation of Miranda in future case when the defendant fails to prove that the police acted with subjective bad faith.
-Under this new rule, even statements taken in deliberate bad faith violation of Miranda should be admitted if the police have taken certain curative measures.
+The real danger is the burden-shifting problem.
+Miranda created a presumption of coercion whenever the defendant established custody and interrogation.
+Seibert shifts the burden back to the defendant, paveing the way for prosecutors to persuade judges to admit statements taken in violation of Miranda in future cases if the defendant fails to prove that the police acted in bad faith.
+In fact, Seibert goes so far as to suggest that, even statements taken after deliberate bad faith violation of Miranda should be admitted if certain unexplained curative measures were taken by the police.